-There are 44 million youth athletes in America.
-The goal of Team Up Speak UpTM Day is for as many of them as possible to hear a simple speech.
-The core message: that athletes have a responsibility to report to a team leader if they notice concussion signs in a teammate.
+The goal of Team Up Speak UpTM is for as many athletes as possible to hear a simple speech.
+The core message: athletes have a responsibility to tell a team leader if they notice concussion signs in a teammate.